tallaxes/mseemann.github.io/_posts/2016-06-01-setup-angular-2-app-part-2.markdown

 <!-- more -->
 Before we get started some thoughts about testcoverage:

 - Our code is written in TypeScript and gets transpiled to JavaScript before we run the tests by karma.
 So we'll see the coverage of the JavaScript code not the TypeScript code.
-You'll notice that it is really easy to understand which part of your code is not perfectly covered by your test but reaching a 100% test coverage may be difficult to reach because of a litte bit of meta code that is added by the transpiler (for example the decorator code).
+You'll notice that it is really easy to understand which part of your code is not perfectly covered by your test but reaching a 100% test coverage may be difficult to reach because of a little bit of meta code that is added by the transpiler (for example the decorator code).
 - We only want to know how much of our app code is tested not how much of the testcode has been run.
 So we need to exclude all *.spec.js files from our coverage measurement.

 To add test coverage reporting to our Angular 2 app we need two additional npm modules: